Victorian Literature and Culture, Queer Theory/LGBT Studies

 Jill Ehnenn joined Appalachian State University's English department in 2001, is a member of the Graduate Faculty, and affiliate of the Gender, Women's, and Sexuality Studies Program.
 Recent seminars on Victorian Literature have been The Bildungsroman, Sexual Politics and Victorian Culture; The British Aesthetic Movement; The Victorian Visual Imagination; and Victorian Women's Poetry.
 Other courses include Gender Studies: Queer Theories and Feminisms; Intro to Lesbian and Gay Studies; and Queer Stories: LGBT Lives in Fiction and Film.

 Her research interests focus upon intersections of subjectivity, sexuality, and embodiment as they are represented in nineteenth-century literary and visual texts.
-Current projects include continued archival work on the two late-Victorian women who wrote collaboratively under the pseudonym "Michael Field,"and editing a scholarly edition of Vernon Lee's 1884 novel, Miss Brown.
-She also is working on two book projects, the first titled Forms of Embodiment: Disability, Sexuality, and Nineteenth-Century Literary Form, and the second titled Art Objects and Women's Words: Victorian Women Writing Ekphrasis.
+Current projects include continued work on the two late-Victorian women who wrote collaboratively under the pseudonym "Michael Field," and editing a scholarly edition of Vernon Lee's 1884 novel, Miss Brown.
+Future book projects on nineteenth-century topics include Forms of Embodiment: Disability, Sexuality, and Nineteenth-Century Literary Form, and Art Objects and Women's Words: Victorian Women Writing Ekphrasis.
 Work-in-progress on contemporary queer issues include an article on queerness and choice.
 In 2016, she was the lead organizer for the Interdisciplinary Nineteenth-Century Studies (INCS) Conference, "Natural and Unnatural Histories," hosted by Appalachian and held in Asheville, NC.

 Department: Department of English